-With its lush and unique landscape, Kefalonia vacation offers a special holiday scene to the thousands of holidaymakers who visit its shores to experience the luxury of clear sunny skies, picturesque headlands, deserted inlets, golden bays, fir-capped mountains that slope down to peaceful bays and fantastic beaches that are spread around the island.
+With its lush and unique landscape, Kefalonia offers a special vacations scene to the thousands of holidaymakers who visit its shores to experience the luxury of clear sunny skies, picturesque headlands, deserted inlets, golden bays, fir-capped mountains that slope down to peaceful bays and fantastic beaches that are spread around the island.

-Kefalonia tourism is developed, always keeping a low profile.
-Accommodation options are plenty regarding Kefalonia vacation.
-You can choose to stay in a luxury hotel that offers a host of modern amenities or rent a villa or Greek farmhouse to have the privilege of privacy, or perhaps, rent a room in a pretty pension if you are a budget traveler.
+Kefalonia tourism is developed, yet still keeps a low profile.
+Accommodation options are plentiful; you can choose to stay in a luxury hotel that offers a host of modern amenities or rent a villa or Greek farmhouse to have the privilege of privacy.
+Alternatively, you may rent a room in a pretty pension if you are a budget traveler.
 Most places have stunning views of the turquoise bays and they are located close to the golden beaches.

 In Kefalonia, you will also enjoy the traditional Greek cuisine which is famed for its rich variety of tasty seafood and vegetable dishes as well as exclusive brands of locally produced wine.
 Robola is the island's famous locally-produced white wine, while mantola - a sweet delicacy made out of almonds and sugar - is the trademark snack of Kefalonia.